ErgunKargun/CourierTrackerApi/README.md

 * After successfully build the application on your local, firstly send http post request to [register](http://localhost:8080/auth/register) and then get your token over [sign-in](http://localhost:8080/auth/sign-in) endpoints.
 * You can reach API documentation either on localhost at /swagger endpoint or on [swaggerhub.com](https://app.swaggerhub.com/apis-docs/ErgunKargun/CourierTrackerApi/v1).
-* To load api endpoints automatically into your postman, you can reach openapi specification definition yaml file either on localhost at /openapi endpoint to browse and /openapi.yaml endpoint to download or on [swaggerhub.com](https://app.swaggerhub.com/apis/ErgunKargun/CourierTrackerApi/v1).
+* To load api endpoints automatically into your postman you can reach openapi specification definition yaml file either on localhost at /openapi endpoint to browse and /openapi.yaml endpoint to download or on [swaggerhub.com](https://app.swaggerhub.com/apis/ErgunKargun/CourierTrackerApi/v1).

 > Also you can skip register part by using h2 in-memory db username&password defined at config file and directly use sign-in endpoint to get your token.
 Because when app start, an admin user created by this informations.
 > Tokens expiration duration is also can managed by configuration and it is **1 hour as default**.
 You should create your own *secret.yaml* configuration file after clone the project into your **local machine**.
 > You can use **/log/courier** endpoint to log courier geolocation and use **/entrances** endpoint to browse the entrances to the stores.

 ## Prerequisites